marcusschweizer/SudokuTrainer/README.md

 ## TODO:

-* Documentation, see if I can get autodocumentation going
-* method to add possibles and use it when converting cell to 0 (clearing cell)
+* Check what happens to possibles when clearing cell
 * Checking methods to check rows, columns and blocks are consistent and correct
 * More Algorithms!
-    * Possibles only option
     * Possibles -> reductions
-* How to do more stringent testing?
+* Testing
-* Real generation
+* Real generation algorithms
 * saving and reading from file
 	* append saves to end of file
 	* able to handle different inputs